AYiXi/Learn-for-life/README.md

 - Deploy gzj crawler to server
 - Fill in the employee entry application
 - Query excel of agent information on gzj website
-- Check zlh crawler error information: need to login to query patent info
+'- Check zlh crawler error information': 'need to login to query patent info'

 ### *2020-04-13*
 - Handover work